 The Sacramento County Office of Education (SCOE) is again awarding high school diplomas to qualifying U.S. Veterans and Japanese-American citizens through its popular “Operation Recognition” program.

-The Board of Education has provided diplomas to 188 veterans and Japanese American citizens through Operation Recognition since 2001.
+The Board has provided diplomas to 188 veterans and Japanese-American citizens through Operation Recognition since 2001.
 Thirteen of the diplomas have been awarded posthumously.

 How to Apply

 Residents of Sacramento County are encouraged to request diplomas on behalf of themselves or qualifying family members, including persons now deceased.
 April 30, 2019, is the deadline to submit applications.
 The Sacramento County Board of Education is scheduled to hold its next Operation Recognition diploma ceremony on Tuesday, May 21, 2019.
 There is no charge to participate in the program.

 Operation Recognition applications are available online or by calling (916) 228-2416.
 Applications are also available at the Sacramento County Veterans Service Office in midtown Sacramento: 2007 19th Street.

 - Applicant or recipient is a Sacramento County resident;